Chris Camwell: Quorn

 Camwell left Bedworth United on 11 January 2022, and signed for United Counties League Premier Division North side Quorn.

 Barwell

 Camwell signed for Southern League Premier Division Central side Barwell on 3 August 2022.
-He made his debut for Barwell on 6 August 2022 in a Southern League Premier Division Central fixture at home to Hitchin Town, with the player being substituted one minute before half time for Deen Master, following a red card for team mate Kyle Rowley.
+He made his debut for Barwell on 6 August 2022 in a Southern League Premier Division Central fixture at home to Hitchin Town, with the player being substituted one minute before half time for Deen Master, following a red card for teammate Kyle Rowley.
 The match finished 2–1 to the visitors.